jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ### Building Tracks

 TrackMate constructs tracks from spots in subsequent frames.
 The LINKING_MAX_DISTANCE parameter plays a role in the linking phase of tracking.
 It sets the maximum spatial distance within which two spots in consecutive frames can be linked as part of the same trajectory.
-If the distance is exceeded than the two different tracks are assumed.
+If the distance is exceeded, then the two different tracks are assumed.

 If we expect that a lectin cano move a considerable distance in the cellmembrane in subsequent frames (50 ms) apart, a high value is required.
-The proposed value for LINKING_MAX_DISTANCE: 0.5 $\mu$m (which is equal to the expected radius of the spots).
+The proposed value for LINKING_MAX_DISTANCE: 0.5 μm (which is equal to the expected radius of the spots).

-In case there are multiple spot candidates for loinking to a spot.
+In the case that there are multiple spot candidates for loinking to a spot.
 The ALTERNATIVE_LINKING_COST_FACTOR parameter modifies how TrackMate penalises alternative connections that are less ideal (e.g., farther away).
 For this parameter the recommendedc value of 1.05 is used.

 ### Gap Closing